Ajax JavaScript CSS HTML 5 DOM

 An application or Web page uses HTML5 or XHTML 5 both derived from XML, and also CSS, JavaScript and DOM.

-As for SVG, it can fit into the HTML and XUL code, as explained in section Embedding SVG.
+As for SVG, it can fit into the HTML and XUL code too.

 Thus the two languages are based on Web standards.
 To differentiate we must therefore look to their tags and other features